 Part 2 - Verification

-The following steps describe how to set up a trust store and then verify the signature using a provided PostQuantum Verifier JAR file.
+The following steps describe how to set up a trust store and then verify the signature using a provided jar file and Java verifier application.

 Step 1 - Set up Trust Store